chanattan/rikudo_project/README.md

 Hello,

-it is the Algorithms 1 class project wihch is about the Rikudo game made by Regaud Gaëtan, Sok Chanattan and Timmerman Jules
+it is the Algorithms 1 class project made by Regaud Gaëtan, Sok Chanattan and Timmerman Juleswhich is about the Rikudo game

 # What is Rikudo ?
 http://www.rikudo.fr/